varugheseben/edurek-data_science/DataScience/Probability/Bayes_theorem.md

     So we get, $$P(A|B) = \frac{0.60 \cdot 0.40}{0.30}$$

     = $$\frac{0.24}{0.30}$$ = 0.8 = 80%

+    **Result** : Probability of an email with word 'Free' to be spam is 80%.

 - **The Rainy Day Forecast**: You want to know if it's going to rain today, but you woke up late and can only look out the window to see if it's cloudy.